Introduction to the YS series

 The combat controls are extremely simple to master and intuitive allowing in a short time to learn how to perform quick series of blows, dodge attacks, as well as use the special combat techniques specific to each character that we will add to our party.
 We will also be able to unleash powerful finishers called EXTRA Skills to defeat the most powerful enemies or bosses.

-The Island of Seiren is in fact uninhabited and populated only by monsters, therefore the survival of the village is essential for the continuation of the Game, there will be activities dedicated to the construction of fortifications and defense sessions against the waves of monsters.
+The Island of Seiren is uninhabited and populated only by monsters, therefore the survival of the village is essential for the continuation of the Game, there will be activities dedicated to the construction of fortifications and defence sessions against the waves of monsters.

 At this point, everything begins to slowly pick up speed and the game mechanics and the narrative begin to line up.
 The search for the castaways, the exploration of the island and the search for resources will not only serve as incipit but will be intertwined as having a greater number of castaways we will have access to specific areas previously inaccessible, we will increase the services and tools available for crafting at the Village, as well as we will have side quests and tasks to complete to obtain better rewards and the approval of the castaways who will tell us their story.